the-faizmohammad/totality-frontend-challenge/README.md

 - [❓ FAQ](#faq)
 - [📝 License](#license)

-## 📖 This BookStore App is built using React
+## 📖 This  App is built using React

 ## 🛠 Built With <a name="built-with">React</a>